Renting an Apartment

 If a landlord asks you for a deposit when you apply for an apartment, make sure you get a receipt, and ask for your deposit back right away if you do not get the apartment.
 If you have trouble getting your deposit back, contact the Peterborough Community Legal Centre at 705-745-9355.

 Before signing the lease, make sure you can afford the utilities for the unit.
-See our Can You Afford It section.
+HRC offers help with the home finding process.
+You may contact our office, or attend the Housing Help Clinic for assistance.